the-hammadahmed/IC-Design-PSEB/Protocols/DMA-AXI-Project/Readme.md

 ## Known simplifications

-- Single fixed AXI ID per master/slave — trivially in-order, no ID-based reordering.
+- Single fixed AXI ID per master/slave - trivially in order, no ID based reordering.
 - `AWSIZE`/`ARSIZE` fixed at 4 bytes (32-bit data width throughout).
-- `AWBURST`/`ARBURST` fixed at INCR — the only burst type required by the project spec.
+- `AWBURST`/`ARBURST` fixed at INCR - the only burst type required by the project spec.
 - `WSTRB` passed through from the producer rather than generated internally.
-- One outstanding transaction (read or write) at a time on both the master and slave — no interconnect/arbitration is needed since there's exactly one master and one slave.
+- One outstanding transaction (read or write) at a time on both the master and slave - no interconnect/arbitration is needed since there's exactly one master and one slave.